 Nonprofit seeks projects that will improve the Lake Tahoe environment for all to enjoy

 The Tahoe Fund today announced the opening of its annual call for projects.
-The nonprofit is seeking projects for its 2023 portfolio that will increase the pace and scale of forest restoration, improve lake clarity, expand sustainable recreation, provide innovative solutions to transportation challenges and create more stewards of Lake Tahoe.
-Priority projects will also break down barriers to access and increase inclusion for underserved communities in Tahoe.
+The nonprofit is seeking projects for its 2024 portfolio that will increase the pace and scale of forest restoration, improve lake clarity, expand sustainable recreation, provide innovative solutions to transportation challenges, and create more stewards of Lake Tahoe.

-Public agencies and nonprofits are invited to submit proposals for projects that require $5,000 to $1,000,000 in funding.
+Public agencies, nonprofits and environmentally focused businesses are invited to submit proposals for projects that require $5,000 to $1,000,000 in funding.
 Projects with the ability to leverage additional public funding as a result of Tahoe Fund support will be prioritized.

 “Every year we are blown away by the incredible projects brought to us by our partners around the Basin,” said Caitlin Meyer, chief program officer for the Tahoe Fund.
 “In our last fiscal year, we granted over $1.4 million to 52 different projects, like the 72-mile scuba cleanup of Lake Tahoe’s shoreline, aquatic invasive species removal in Emerald Bay, and the new Ski Run Community Park in South Lake Tahoe, which will serve over one thousand young people.
 We can’t wait to see what’s in store this next round of submissions.”